Taking selfie-style photos with my girlies is common for us.

 even when it's hard, will come across in my thoughts.

-I want them to know that they have so much potential, strength and passion.
+I want them to know they have much potential, strength, and passion.

-And that can carry them far on the days that are most difficult-
+And that can carry them far on the most difficult days-

 as it has for me in my darkest hours.